-California Estate Tax
+California Inheritance Tax

 Today, only the wealthiest estates pay the estate tax because it is levied only on the estate’s value, which exceeds the general basic abatement level, which is very high.